randlab/hydroptimal_metrics/README.md

 For large time series (>1,000 time steps), speed-up techniques are necessary for computing Sinkhorn distances, as they require multiple matrix-vector multiplications, which can be time-consuming in Python if the matrix size is large.
 This repository also contains three examples of the use of optimal transport distances in hydrological inverse problems: Gaussians, regular pulses, and tracer tests.

+## Authors

+Created by Robin Voland in 2026